 Table of Contents

-- Classes of Biological Safety Cabinets
+- Types of Biological Safety Cabinets

-- Biological Safety Cabinet Uses
+- Where to Buy Biological Safety Cabinet in India?

 Biological Safety Cabinet Diagram showing the air inlets and outlets, position of the HEPA filters, air circulation pathway and the workspace.

-Classes of Biological Safety Cabinets
+Types of Biological Safety Cabinets

 The Class I biological safety cabinet has a simple and fundamental design.
 It provides protection for the operator and the environment by drawing inward airflow that captures aerosols generated during microbiological work.
 This air then passes through a filtration system, typically consisting of a pre-filter and a HEPA filter, which removes airborne particles and contaminants before being exhausted.